date3k2/date3k2/ReadMe.md

 ### 👀 About me

 - I'm a Computer Science student at Hanoi University of Science and Technology.
-- I'm quite passionate about MLOps, NLP, Quantitative Reasearch, and Data Science.
+- I'm quite passionate about MLOps, NLP, Quantitative Research, and Data Science.

 ### 📫 Contact